When it comes to breastfeeding, you want to make sure you are prepared with the proper products.

 I love these awesome sleep bras from Target.
 Don’t think you need a sleep bra?
 Imagine waking up in a puddle of breast milk every morning, you’ll want something comfy to keep those nursing pads in place.
 I tried several and most were to loose or didn’t stay in place well, but these were perfect!
 I seriously lived in them through most of my maternity leave.

 I wish I had bought these to be prepared, but instead a few days into breastfeeding I was frantically ordering them on Amazon (thank goodness for 2 day shipping).
-These are awesome for sore nipples.
+The Lansinoh soothies gel pads are awesome for sore nipples.
 Put them in the fridge and they are even more awesome.
 Yes, the price tag seems a bit high for 2 pads, but you can use them multiple times (up to 72 hours or until saturated).
 If you’re dealing with nipple pain, they are well worth the cost.

 Pumping can be hard on the nipples too!
 While regular lanolin is pretty much useless as a nipple cream, it works GREAT to coat the inside of your flanges while pumping.
 No more sore nipples from friction!

 For the first several months nursing felt very awkward to me, like I didn’t have enough hands.
 I found it particularly difficult in public without my boppy.
-I felt like it was impossible to be discreet so for this reason, a nursing cover was an absolute must for me.
+It was impossible to be discreet so for this reason, a nursing cover was an absolute must for me.
 I liked the Boppy nursing cover because the material is not too heavy, it has a stiff neckline so you can see baby, and it folds up into a tiny pouch.

 While I was breastfeeding I pumped 3 times/day while at work.
 I have no idea how I could have done it without this pumping bra.
 I wore it as my regular bra (so I wore it full time) and I simply lifted up my shirt, attached the flanges, and pumped when I had to.
 A total pumping session lasted 15-20 minutes max this way.
 Plus I could keep working while I was pumping since the bra allowed me to be hands free.
 This particular bra kept the elasticity for the 3 years I was using it and even gave enough support to wear as my regular bra.